sematext/docs/docs/synthetics/faq.md

 ### How do I do X in a User Journey script?
 Please see the section on [User Journey script examples](./user-journey-scripts/#user-journey-script-examples).

+### How Web Vitals are calculated when User Journey Script visits multiple pages?
+Web vitals are calculated only for the last page user journey script visits.

 ## Sharing

 ### How can I share my Sematext Apps with other users?